Segmentation

 Good CRM segmentation supports better timing, better follow-up, better prioritization, and better retention.

 It also helps sales and service teams understand who they are dealing with.
-A lead from a high-intent form should not be treated the same as a newsletter subscriber.
-A repeat guest should not be treated like a first-time enquiry.
+A high-intent form submission should not be treated the same as a newsletter subscriber.
+A repeat customer should not be treated like a first-time enquiry.
 A high-value account should not disappear into a general email list.

 CRM segmentation becomes powerful when it reflects real relationship context.